polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 This section is defining the features of your runtime crate, and as you can imagine, each module crate has a similar configuration defining the default feature for the crate, and what features should be used on downstream dependencies when that feature is enabled.
 The snippet above should be read as:

 > The default feature for this Substrate runtime is `std`.
-When `std` feature is enabled for the runtime, `parity-codec`, `primatives`, `client`, and all the other listed dependencies should use their `std` feature too.
+When `std` feature is enabled for the runtime, `parity-codec`, `primitives`, `client`, and all the other listed dependencies should use their `std` feature too.

 This is important to enable the Substrate runtime to compile to both native binaries (which support Rust [`std`](https://doc.rust-lang.org/std/)) and Wasm binaries (which do not: [`no_std`](https://rust-embedded.github.io/book/intro/no-std.html)).